top of page

 About

-His work spans the study and practice of international affairs, combining scholarship with experience in government.
-His research on international security, peacebuilding, and the evolution of international order has appeared in leading scholarly journals, such as International Organization and International Security, and has received numerous distinctions, including the Grawemeyer Award for Ideas Improving World Order.
+His research on international security, peacebuilding, and the evolution of international order has appeared in leading scholarly journals, including International Organization and International Security, and has received numerous distinctions, among them the Grawemeyer Award for Ideas Improving World Order.
+He has also received four awards for excellence in undergraduate and graduate teaching.

-He has taken several academic leaves to serve as an advisor in the Canadian government, including in the Prime Minister's Office, foreign ministry, and cabinet office.
-He has also advised other governments and international organizations, including as a member of an expert group convened by the Secretary General of NATO.
-In recognition of his public service, he has received four awards, most recently the King Charles III Coronation Medal, presented by Canada's Minister of National Defence in 2025.
+He has taken several academic leaves to serve in the Canadian government, including appointments in the Prime Minister's Office, foreign ministry, and cabinet office.
+He has advised governments and international organizations and was a member of an expert group convened by the Secretary General of NATO.
+His public service has been recognized with four awards, most recently the King Charles III Coronation Medal, presented by Canada's Minister of National Defence in 2025.

-Beyond his professional pursuits, he is an avid wilderness canoeist and search-and-rescue volunteer.
+Beyond his professional pursuits, he is an avid wilderness canoeist, amateur mapmaker, and volunteer with his regional search-and-rescue organization.

 bottom of page